pbrandt1/mdnb/README.md

 :warning: PRE-ALPHA, SEEKING INPUT :warning:

-also the command line options have not been implemented yet, will do that this weekend.

 `mdnb` is a markdown notebook with plotly and mathjax support.
 Something between mdbook and jupyter.
 It's supposed to work on a plane.
 Still need to get mathjax working offline, but most other things should work.